 - Add the buttermilk and mix it into the flour with a spatula.
 Just until it's mixed in

-    - Dust a flat surface with flour and use your hands and press the dough into a flat circle
+- Use your hands and press the dough into a flat circle

 - Brush the tops with buttermilk and bake at 180 degrees Celsius for 12-15 minutes or until edges are slightly brown

 - If you are using an egg you can brush the tops with egg wash instead of buttermilk

 - Brush scones with some melted butter (optional)